MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-filename-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the FileName property for a FaxDoc object.
-The FileName property is a null-terminated string that contains the name of the document file associated with the object.' ms.assetid: '5b1cda1b-0313-4761-b8cb-c21eddd922d5'
+Description: Sets or retrieves the FileName property for a FaxDoc object.
+The FileName property is a null-terminated string that contains the name of the document file associated with the object. ms.assetid: 5b1cda1b-0313-4761-b8cb-c21eddd922d5
-title: 'FaxDoc.FileName property'
+title: FaxDoc.FileName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.FileName property